• Latest

 If you’re concerned that your child may have special needs, you must speak to your GP or health visitor.
 They will be able to refer you to the relevant services and support.

 While having a child with special needs can be challenging, it’s also an incredibly rewarding experience.
-Seeing your child overcome difficulties and achieve things you never thought possible is a feeling like no other.
+Seeing your child overcome difficulties and achieve things you never thought possible is a feeling.

 And with the proper support in place, your child can lead a happy and fulfilling life.
 So if you think your child may have special needs, don’t hesitate to contact your GP or health visitor.
 They can help you get the support you and your family need.